Kreswell/kreswell.github.io/_posts/SomeStuffAboutLookingAtThings.md

 2. **Unitarity**
 It's always somewhere.
 The thing doesn't suddenly pop into or out of existence.
 Another way to say this is, if we look everywhere, we're always guaranteed to find it.
 3. **Continuity**
 I have to be careful in how I phrase this one, so as to not imply things that aren't necessarily true.
+Small changes in time imply small changes in location.